Depart-de-Sentier/Infrastructure/Hetzner server/journal.md

 Server is on hetzner.com.
-Static IP is:
+Static IP is currently:

     176.9.61.115